 Other findings may include:

-Maculopapular rash: develops early in the course of illness in approximately 25% to 52% of patients, although was much lower (1% to 5%) in the 2014 outbreak.
+Maculopapular rash: develops early in the course of illness.
 It is frequently described as non-pruritic, erythematous, and maculopapular.
 It may begin focally, then become diffuse, generalised, and confluent.
 Some have described it as morbilliform.
 It may become purpuric or petechial later on in the infection in patients with coagulopathy.
 May be difficult to discern in dark-skinned patients.

-Bleeding: bleeding manifestations (e.g., epistaxis, bleeding gums, haemoptysis, easy bruising, conjunctival bleeding, haematuria, oozing from injection or venipuncture sites) were present in 30% to 36% of infected patients in previous outbreaks; however, they were reported in only 5% to 18% of patients in the 2014 outbreak.
+Bleeding: bleeding manifestations (e.g., epistaxis, bleeding gums, haemoptysis, easy bruising, conjunctival bleeding, haematuria, oozing from injection or venipuncture sites) were present in 30% to 36% of infected patients in previous outbreaks; however, they were reported in fewer patients in more recent outbreaks.
 It is less common in children.